-“Marcus Lavell and Robert Sutherland have real in-depth knowledge of the licensing industry and a strong understanding of the public law principles which apply to licensing matters.”
+“Marcus Lavell has real in-depth knowledge of the licensing industry and a strong understanding of the public law principles which apply to licensing matters.”
 The Legal 500 2021

 “Marcus Lavell is an excellent young licensing practitioner.
 Very industrious and tenacious.”
 The Legal 500 2021

 Marcus holds the Freedom of the City of London